goozbach/resume/resume-source.md

     + Created company-wide engineering standards
         - JSON based logging standard
         - Secret management and encryption standards
-        - Environment naming, ownership, code lifecycle, and purpose standards
+        - Environment naming, ownership, code life-cycle, and purpose standards
     + Built a "canary application" which tested and exercised all the possible features of our platform.r
         This enabled testing of CI/CD pipelines and environments without